School security: School Resource Officers

-As we see a rise in gang and drug activity among other safety threats in our schools, there has been an increase in police presence on school campuses.
+As gang and drug activity rises among other safety threats in U.S. schools, there has been an increase in police presence on school campuses.
 In 2014 the National Center for Education Statistics reported that 43% of schools in the U.S. had School Resource Officers on their campuses anywhere from once a week to full-time hours of operation.

 School Resource Officers, also known as S.R.O.s, are often responsible for teaching a gang-resistance program to students.
 Commonly referred to as G.R.E.A.T., this program has been shown to be 39% effective at deterring at-risk youth from becoming involved in gangs or gang-related activity.

 Some of these S.R.O.s are accompanied by dogs that are fully trained in drug and bomb sniffing.
 Although this could be potentially helpful, especially in the drug culture among students, it is a highly controversial issue as some believe it may go against Fourth (and possibly Fifth) Amendment Rights.

 There are also concerns that the practices of S.R.O.s differ by student population type, as researchers have found that minority students in poor urban schools are more often subjected to invasive police searches than students in wealthier suburban schools.
 In places like the United States, this could contribute to the criminalization of poor students of color and the School-to-prison pipeline.